 All correspondence from the university will be sent to your HIU email account.
 This includes correspondence from staff, professors, Student Financial Services, Student Accounts, Academic Coach, and other important communications that require student attention.
-It is important to check your HIU email account daily.
-HIU email is located at mail.hiu.edu.
-Students are expected to correspond to the university utilizing an HIU email or CANVAS.
+It is important to check your HIU email account daily which is located at mail.hiu.edu.
+Students are expected to correspond with the university utilizing HIU email or CANVAS.